-The ironically titled “Forces Favourites” compilation was an album put outin the 80’s with the support of the End Conscription Campaign and features some of the strongest political songs of the time.
+The ironically titled “Forces Favourites” compilation was an album put out in the 80’s with the support of the End Conscription Campaign and features some of the strongest political songs of the time.

-The Aeroplanes “Natioanal (sic) Madness” follows and while the tune keeps the upbeat feel, the lyrics are biting (‘National madness, a curse on the land, Jesus is murdered by his own hand’).
+The Aeroplanes “National (sic) Madness” follows and while the tune keeps the upbeat feel, the lyrics are biting (‘National madness, a curse on the land, Jesus is murdered by his own hand’).
 These 2 opening songs both feature some great brass sounds.

 The feeling then changes as we move into the darker and at times sinister”Potential Mutiny” by Stan James and “Numbered Again” by the Facts.
 There is a bluesy sound underlying these sombre tracks.

-The Cherry Faced Lurchers then dish up a slice of Van Morrison with “Shot down in the Streets”.
+The Cherry-Faced Lurchers then dish up a slice of Van Morrison with “Shot Down in the Streets”.
 A great song that has dramatic musical pauses and then fairly flows to the point where the vocalist is rushing to get the words out before the next pause.
 Van would have been proud of this song.

-The Kalahari Surfers deliver a harsh synth sound to almost a march beat and features probably South Africa’s first white rapping.
+The Kalahari Surfers deliver a harsh synth sound to almost a march beat and feature probably South Africa’s first white rapping.
 Samples of the kommandant shouting orders during the musical bridges are used to great effect.

 The album ends with Roger Lucey’s “Spaces tell Stories” and the bohemian Jennifer Fergusson’s “Suburban Hum”.
 Both are tinged with anger, the latter alternating between smokey jazz and experimental jazz.
 More great sax work on this one.

-Overall this a great collection of powerful tunes.
+Overall this is a great collection of powerful tunes.
 The message is no longer relevant (or is it?) but it’s worth listening to for the music alone and sometimes it’s good to remember the bad times.

 John Samson, SA Rockdigest Issue #81

 This early release on the Shifty Record label was made in association with the End Conscription Campaign, an organisation that was aimed at trying to stop young South African males from being forced to join the army.
 The cassette copy of this album that I used to compile this webpage has scant information.
 It gives the catalogue number and a track listing, but no release year.
-The albumwas however released sometime in the early to mid eighties.
-“A Naartjie In Our Sosatie”, released in 1985 featured a similar line up of artists.
+The album was however released sometime in the early to mid-eighties.
+“A Naartjie In Our Sosatie”, released in 1985 featured a similar lineup of artists.